Greetings Internet Stranger and welcome to 24 hours in Cincinnati. Ohio is a smallish state with a surprising number of large cities.

 24 Hours in Cincinnati

-Morning: Explore Covington, Kentucky
+Afternoon: Explore Covington, Kentucky

 Covington, Kentucky was once in the news for rather more controversial reasons than being featured on this blog.
 (Though the boys involved in the incident were not actually from Covington proper, but rather its suburbs.)
+This has nothing to do with my reasons for taking you to Covington.

 three fun facts: covington, kentucky